devitoa2/Thesis-NYC-TLC-Dataset-Tool/README.md

 ## Running the application

 Running the application is a 3 step process:
-1. Open a terminal and navigate to the
+1. Open a terminal and navigate to the root directory for the project. `\nyc-tlc-dataset-tool`
 2. Execute the following command depending on your OS: `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
 This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
 The file can be found in the `target` folder after the build completes.